 Domestically, Hereford Beef has also had some success.
 In 2019, Hereford Beef picked up a string of accolades including the best steak in Which? magazines review and Co-op's 28 day matured Hereford sirloin steak was named best for Valentine's day by Good Housekeeping.

 And in 2014 Dovecote Park Ltd won the Waitrose Product Innovation Award for their dry-aged Hereford Beef range.

 In 2013 organic Hereford Beef won the prestigious National Trust Fine Farm Produce Award for great tasting beef produced to the highest environmental and welfare standards.

 In 2011 Hereford Beef won the best beef steak in Northern Ireland and the best steak in Wales - The True Taste - Food and Drink Awards.

 For more information on where to obtain Hereford Beef consumers can visit www.herefordbeef.org.uk.

-Anyone wishing to find out more about this famous Breed is always welcome to contact the Hereford Society’s Headquarters in the City of Hereford where it has been based for over 130 years.
+Anyone wishing to find out more about this famous breed is always welcome to contact the Hereford Society’s offices, known as Hereford House, in the City of Hereford where it has been based for over 130 years.